 From the Empire State Building and Broadway to Central Park and yellow cabs, images of New York City are so familiar to us from popular culture that even first-time visitors feel they know it as soon as they arrive!
 What most people aren’t aware of is that its extensive parks, green spaces and 578-mile waterfront offer some of North America’s most exciting and accessible birding!
 On this unusual holiday we will explore the top birding locations in New York City’s boroughs from our ideally located midtown Manhattan hotel.
 New York City is on the Atlantic Flyway bird migration route, and each spring large numbers of Arctic, boreal and temperate species ‘drop into’ the city’s metropolitan area to rest and refuel.
 Central Park is one of the top birding sites in the United States and we’ll enjoy birding in this 843-acre oasis, where as many as 30 species of wood warbler might be seen on a single ‘fall’ day, as well as other key sites in the city.
 There will also be time for some sightseeing and, for those who wish, an ‘upstate’ extension.

-This birdwatching and natural history tour focusses solely on the wonderfully bird rich region of Extremadura.
+This birdwatching and natural history tour focuses solely on the wonderfully bird rich region of Extremadura.
 We will cover a range of habitats from the undulating, sun-drenched steppes and shimmering plains to the oak-forested hills of Monfragüe National Park.
-We will also dedicate a full day to visit the regions primary wetland site with an altogether different range of birds.
+We will also dedicate a full day to visit the region's primary wetland site with an altogether different range of birds.
 As we set out to encounter a large range of species we shall take time to obtain excellent views and learn about their identification as we go.

 Situated in the far south-east – ‘stiletto heel’ – of Italy, Puglia offers a profusion of spring flowers, as well as an excellent variety of butterflies, birds and other wildlife.
 During this 2-centre holiday we will stay in charming family-run ‘Masseria’ (fortified Puglian farm houses).
 We begin our holiday with an exploration of the Capo D’Otranto, Italy’s most easterly point and an excellent vantage point for watching the spring raptor migration as birds pass north towards the Balkans.
 The region’s colourful maquis vegetation should be in full bloom during our visit and we’ll look for orchids and numerous butterflies on daily excursions.
 We will also visit some of the region’s ancient cave dwellings and characteristic ‘trulli’, while a walk along the Gravina di Laterza offers the chance to see breeding Egyptian Vulture and Lanner Falcon.